December 4, 2018

 Instead of packing a full canister just in case, use the innovative Jetboil Jet Gauge to check how much fuel is left so you can carry only what you need.
 Backpacker Magazine gave this tiny treasure an Editor’s Choice Award, and it makes an excellent stocking stuffer (hint, hint).

 8. Goal Zero Yeti 1400 Lithium

 Want to add a little luxury to your campsite or off-the-grid cabin?
-Blend up early-morning smoothies or project movies on the cabin wall with a little help from the Goal Zero Yeti 1400 Lithium, an amazingly convenient portable power bank.
+Blend up early-morning smoothies or project movies on the cabin wall with a little help from the Goal Zero Yeti 1500X Power Station, an amazingly convenient portable power bank.
 It earned a Peak Gear Award from Elevation Outdoors after it powered a portable fridge that kept testers’ food and drinks fresh for a week.